The Dachshund Lab mix, also known as the Dachsador to its loving owners, is one of those dogs that has to be seen to be believed.

 Labrador Dachshund Mix – Image Source

 We all know that it doesn’t usually take much for two adult dogs to breed.
-Take an un-neutered male and a female in heat and there aren’t too many limits when it comes hybridization.
+Take an un-neutered male and a female in heat and there aren’t too many limits when it comes to hybridization.

 However, it becomes more difficult with a tiny Dachshund and a larger Labrador.